fsingletonthorn/res/README.md

 - [ ] Data pipeline setup?
 Dbt?
 Could use an alternative.
 Total overkill but fun :)
 - [x] Decide on API access method - requests direct pings
 - [ ] Decide on workflow and code up
-    - [ ] Access 1000 pages per day
+    - [x] Access up to 1000 pages per day
-    - [ ] Order by listed date
+    - [x] Order by listed date
-    - [ ] Download from latest listing date to 1000 pages,
+    - [x] Download from latest listing date to 1000 pages, then resume downloading from last listed date next day.
+Error out and stop if there are no records to download.
-    this will
-- [ ] Write up download script and connect to data store
+- [x] Write up download script and connect to data store
 - [ ] Setup Github actions to orchestrate
 - [ ] Pull sales data for properties as appropriate
     - [ ] Decide on approach - e.g., take long list, ping each that hasn't been checked in x days, that has been up for at least x days

 - Plan:
--- Loop through each state
--- Select all records that were updated after the last listed date in that state's data -- Store all records
+-- Select all records that were updated after the last listed date from the last download -- Store all records
--- This will create duplicates, as we're filtering on updated date, but using listing date as the target field -- Not necessarily a problem, will ensure that we're capturing all records and we can dedupe later
+-- This will create some duplicates due to issues with the last listed date in the database -- Not necessarily a problem, will ensure that we're capturing all records and we can dedupe later